mumoshu/brigade-automation/README.md

 a [GitHub personal access token][token] with "read:org" scope.

 You must run the automations in a Slack team of which you are a member.
-The Slack team ID for atomist-playground is `T7GMF5USG`.
-If you want to run the automations in another team, you can get the Slack team ID by typing `team` in a DM to the Atomist Bot.
+You can get the Slack team ID by typing `team` in a DM to the Atomist Bot.
 If you do not supply the Slack team ID on the command line, the script will prompt you to enter it.

+> *The Slack team ID for atomist-playground is `T7GMF5USG`.*

+The `atomist-config` script will prompt you for your GitHub credentials.
+It needs them to create the GitHub personal access token.
+Atomist does not store your credentials and only writes the token to your local machine.

-The client needs a GitHub personal access token with `read:org` scope when connecting to the Atomist API.
-The Atomist API will use the token to confirm you are who you say you are and are in a GitHub org connected to the Slack team in which you are running the automations.
+The Atomist API client authenticates using a GitHub personal access token.
+The Atomist API uses the token to confirm you are who you say you are and are in a GitHub org connected to the Slack team in which you are running the automations.
 In addition, the Atomist API only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
-If you followed the instructions above and have been invited to the [atomist-playground][play-gh] GitHub organization, you will have been added to this team in that organization.
-If you are trying to run these automations in your own Slack team and GitHub organization, you will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.
+You will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.

+> *If you followed the instructions above and have been invited to
+> the [atomist-playground][play-gh] GitHub organization, you will have
+> been added to this team in that organization.*

 [token]: https://github.com/settings/tokens (GitHub Personal Access Tokens)